Canonical freud 59 occurrences

 Within the corpus

-Lacan (Seminar IV): working-through is not 'animated merely by some endless iteration at the end of which what had not been intellectually assimilated will at last work its way under the subject's skin' — it is the structural traversal of multiple symbolic-imaginary circuits in the signifying field. — cite: jacques-lacan-seminar-4 p.270
+• Lacan (Seminar IV): Durcharbeitung 'is not…animated merely by some endless iteration at the end of which what had not been intellectually assimilated will at last work its way under the subject's skin'—it involves the traversal of multiple distinct symbolic circuits, not cumulative repetition. — cite: jacques-lacan-seminar-4 p.270

 Across frameworks